4UR3L10/YgoPasscode/README.md

 # YgoPasscode

-// To use this program find the .exe [Windows only and you should have .Net framework install]
+// To use this program find the .exe [Windows only and you should have .Net framework installed]

 // This program is to extract the CardID of yugioh cards from an HTML code inside of a .txt file
 // the website should be https://db.ygoprodeck.com/sets/